bahamas10/node-xbox-hid-controller/README.md

 Usage
 -----

-First, you require the module, and run `listControllers` to get a list of HID devices that look like on Original Xbox Controller.
+First, you require the module and run `listControllers()` to get a list of HID devices that look like an Original Xbox Controller.
 The array returned is a filtered version of `HID.devices()` from the [node-hid](https://github.com/node-hid/node-hid) module.